International Conflict Resolution Curriculum

 Jean-Marie Guehenno, Arnold A. Saltzman Professor of Professional Practice in International and Public Affairs; Director of SIPA’s Kent Global Leadership Program on Conflict Resolution; Director of International Conflict Resolution Specialization

-Eduardo Albrecht, Adjunct Professor of International and Public Affairs
+Eduardo Albrecht, Adjunct Associate Professor of International and Public Affairs

 Adam Day, Adjunct Associate Professor of International and Public Affairs